-Ann Sutherland Chappell (Fort Worth, TX) is a retired Communications graduate who still enjoys being connected to various phases of communication and training.
-Mrs. Chappell was the youngest member of the Texas Constitutional Revision Commission and stayed close to politics and policy development over a decade after graduation and moving to Fort Worth.
-Following the birth of two children, she used her communication training in the Fort Worth Junior League as well as serving as a Regional Training Resource on the Area V Council of the Association of Junior Leagues.
-In that capacity she helped develop and deliver a 30 hour course in Facilitation Skills which she taught for several years.
+Ann Chappell is a “double orange” Moody College alum who also might be called a “connectivity junkie”, as she finds that her allegiances and interests keep interrelating and expanding her horizons.
+Chappell was the youngest member of the Texas Constitutional Revision Commission and stayed close to politics and policy development over a decade after graduating with her Masters degree and moving to Fort Worth.
+In Fort Worth she used her communication degrees often as she served as a Regional Training Resource on the Area V Council of the Association of Junior Leagues.

 Following the rearing of her children, Chappell and several other training friends founded TRAINING UNLIMITED, contracting primarily with non-profit organizations to provide workshops in Team Building, Facilitation Skills, Strategic Planning and Coaching.
 Concurrently Chappell was actively engaged as a volunteer in the creation of the Fort Worth Habitat for Humanity.
 She participated in the builds and in helped create the administrative structure of that fledgling organization.
 She served as President of the local group, helped found a Regional Council of the dozen area affiliates in the DFW media market, and helped found Habitat Texas, a statewide policy group of affiliates, to represent the work of Habitat in legislative policy matters and training opportunities at annual gatherings.

 A strong advocate for women’s issues and affordable housing, Chappell was recognized by the DFW Association of Women Journalists with the Courage Award; outstanding